openforis/sepal-doc/docs/source/setup/presentation.rst

 In the vertical **Tabs** bar on the left, select the **Apps** button to display applications accessible through SEPAL (for more information about each app, select the rightmost **i** button).

-Applications are preprogrammed (typically using R or Python) to perform specific useful tasks.

-Applications make use of instances; running them will use your SEPAL computing resources.
+Applications are preprogrammed (typically using R or Python) to perform specific useful tasks, making use of instances (running them will use your SEPAL computing resources).

 .. thumbnail:: ../_images/setup/presentation/apps_interface.png
     :title: The Apps interface